Abhilash-Ponnachan/aws-notes/notes-overview.md

 #### What is EC2
 It is an AWS service that provides resizable compute capacity on demand in the cloud.
 We can obtain and provision server instances in minutes to scale up or down depending on demand.
 This not only improves the time to scale up or down, but also changes the economics of server infrastructure, as now we can pay for what we use (or provision) rather than heavy upfront capital expenditure.
-Also typically in the old world we would always overprovision with enough spare capacity that we could grwo into.
+Also typically in the old world we would always overprovision with enough spare capacity that we could grow into.
 This would leave us with unused capacity that we had paid for, and eventually fill up till we have to buy again!

 #### EC2 Billing Options
 This brings us to the different pricing models that AWS provides for EC2.
 Each option is designed with different use cases in mind, and one of the importnat skills for architect is to be able to identify the optimal option for a given scenario.